Berkeley-MDes/tdf-fa23-upasanapradhan/README.md

 ### Reflections and Speculations

 This week highlighted the intersection of **IoT, AI, and user-centered design**.
 For our final project, I envision further development of voice guidance systems to include adaptive responses for more diverse explorations

+# Report - Week 13(11/21/2024-11/28/2024) #

+## Refining Elderly Care Insole Prototype

+This week, my primary focus was on refining the **IoT-enabled wearable insole** for elderly care.
+My tasks revolved around ensuring smooth integration with the **Particle Photon2** for real-time cloud communication.

+Additionally, I started drafting and refining the **system architecture diagram** to visualize the insole's data flow.
+This diagram maps the journey from sensor input to cloud processing and eventual caregiver notification via a mobile app.
+It highlights my contributions to the coding and cloud communication setup.

+# Report - Week 14(11/28/2024-12/05/2024) #

+## Final Week and Testing

+This week marked the transition from **prototype development** to **system integration**.

+I am currently working on the **code development** for the insole’s data flow, focusing on enhancing real-time responsiveness and reducing latency in cloud communication.

+Collaborating with the team, we have an idea for the **mobile interface** for caregivers.
+This included ensuring that sensor data displayed accurately and in near-real-time.
+I also worked on refining the **process diagrams** to document the flow of information from the insole to the app, emphasizing usability and data clarity.

+## Week 14 (11/28 - 12/05): Integrating Location Tracking for Elderly Care

+This week, we focused on adding **location tracking** functionality to the wearable insole for elderly care.
+The goal was to enable caregivers to monitor the **grandmother’s location** in real time, ensuring both safety and independence.

+To achieve this, we integrated the **Particle Photon2** with **Google Maps** using a custom setup through the **Google Cloud Console**.
+Here’s an overview of the process:

+1. **Setting Up the Google Cloud Console**
+   We began by creating a project in the **Google Cloud Console** and enabling the **Geolocation API**.
+This API provides latitude and longitude coordinates based on Wi-Fi and cell tower data.

+2. **Configuring the Particle Photon2**
+   - The Photon2 was set up to collect network data from nearby Wi-Fi signals.
+   - Using the Particle Workbench, I programmed the Photon2 to send this network data to the Geolocation API for processing.

+The location data needs to be returned by the API and processed and visualized on Google Maps.

+I further plan customizing the integration to allow caregivers to view the grandmother’s real-time location on their mobile devices through a **simple web-based interface** in a certain period of time.

+Adding location tracking to the insole enhances its utility, providing caregivers with peace of mind while the elderly way be outside the homes.